DerDoktorFaust/TextMiningNaziIdeology/README.md

 The following file cleaning and conversions has yet to be performed:

-- Renaming all other files into a useable format
-- Converting files into PDF form
+- Converting files into TXT form
-- Converting files into TXT form to run machine learning analyses
+- Clean data files (text files) to run machine learning analyses

 ## Data Cleaning